Ptolemy's inequality: Assumptions and derivation

 to construct a triangle whose side lengths are the products of sides of the given quadrilateral, and applying the triangle inequality to this triangle.
 One can also view the points as belonging to the complex projective line, express the inequality in the form that the absolute values of two cross-ratios of the points sum to at least one, and deduce this from the fact that the cross-ratios themselves add to exactly one.

 A proof of the inequality for points in three-dimensional space can be reduced to the planar case, by observing that for any non-planar quadrilateral, it is possible to rotate one of the points around the diagonal until the quadrilateral becomes planar, increasing the other diagonal's length and keeping the other five distances constant.
 In spaces of higher dimension than three, any four points lie in a three-dimensional subspace, and the same three-dimensional proof can be used.

 Four concyclic points

 For four points in order around a circle, Ptolemy's inequality becomes an equality, known as Ptolemy's theorem:

 In the inversion-based proof of Ptolemy's inequality, transforming four co-circular points by an inversion centered at one of them causes the other three to become collinear, so the triangle equality for these three points (from which Ptolemy's inequality may be derived) also becomes an equality.
 For any other four points, Ptolemy's inequality is strict.

+In three dimensions

+Four non-coplanar points A, B, C, and D in 3D form a tetrahedron.
+In this case, the strict inequality holds: